-How beautiful upon the mountains are the feet of him that bringeth good tidings, that publisheth peace; that bringeth good tidings of good, that publisheth salvation; that saith unto Zion, Thy God reigneth!
-(Compare Isa 52:7)
+Mosiah 12:21: "How beautiful upon the mountains are the feet of him that bringeth good tidings; that publisheth peace; that bringeth good tidings of good; that publisheth salvation; that saith unto Zion, Thy God reigneth" (compare Isaiah 52:7).

-Abinadi's commentary on this verse is too long to quote here, but it constitutes the rest of Mosiah 15.
-Because of Abinadi's extensive discussion of Isaiah 53, king Noah's priests are prepared to understand not only the meaning of the verse in question but also the plan of salvation.
+Abinadi's commentary on this verse constitutes the rest of Mosiah 15.
+Because of Abinadi's extensive discussion of Isaiah 53, King Noah's priests are prepared to understand not only the meaning of the verse in question but also the Plan of Salvation.
 Abinadi's commentary begins with an interpretation of Isaiah 52:7 and ends with a call to repentance.

-Abinadi had already established the idea that the seed of Christ are those spiritually begotten of him as their Father of eternal life.
-He now states that these same servants are the publishers of peace, and how beautiful upon the mountains were their feet and the feet of those who are now and who will yet publish peace (Mosiah 15:14-17).
+Abinadi had already established the idea that the seed of Christ are those spiritually begotten of Him as their Father of eternal life.
+He now states that these same servants are the publishers of peace, and how beautiful upon the mountains were their feet and the feet of those who are now and who will yet publish peace (see Mosiah 15:14-17).
 True peace comes only from the gospel, so those who travel (upon their feet) to preach the gospel upon the mountains of the earth are beautiful in the eyes of the people who accept their message.

 This verse also refers to the founder of that peace-Jesus Christ.
-Without him there would be no peace.
+Without Him there would be no peace.
 In Abinadi's words:

-And behold, I say unto you, this is not all.
-For O how beautiful upon the mountains are the feet of him that bringeth good tidings, that is the founder of peace, yea, even the Lord, who has redeemed his people; yea, him who has granted salvation unto his people; For were it not for the redemption which he hath made for his people, which was prepared from the foundation of the world, I say unto you, were it not for this, all mankind must have perished. (vv 18-19) Christ broke the bands of death, and as the Son of God he reigns and has power over the dead that he may bring about their resurrection (v 20).
-The first resurrection includes those who "have been, and who are, and who shall be, even until the resurrection of Christ" (v 21).
+"And behold, I say unto you, this is not all.
+For O how beautiful upon the mountains are the feet of him that bringeth good tidings, that is the founder of peace, yea, even the Lord, who has redeemed his people; yea, him who has granted salvation unto his people;

+"For were it not for the redemption which he hath made for his people, which was prepared from the foundation of the world, I say unto you, were it not for this, all mankind must have perished" (Mosiah 15:18-19).

+Christ broke the bands of death, and as the Son of God He reigns and has power over the dead that He may bring about their resurrection.
+The first resurrection includes those who "have been, and who are, and who shall be, even until the resurrection of Christ" (Mosiah 15:21).
 It includes the prophets and those who believed in their words and kept the commandments.
-They will dwell with Christ, who redeemed them, and have eternal life (vv 22-23).
-The first resurrection also includes those who died in ignorance before Christ came, not having had salvation declared to them (v 24).
-Although Abinadi does not expound upon this group, Peter and modern revelation qualify their salvation upon the condition of their accepting the gospel in the spirit world (1 Peter 3:18-20; 4:5-6; D&C 137:7-9).
-Abinadi also announces that little children shall have eternal life (Mosiah 15:25; see also D&C 137:10).
+They will dwell with Christ, who redeemed them, and have eternal life (see Mosiah 15:22-23).
+The first resurrection also includes those who died in ignorance before Christ came, not having had salvation declared to them (see Mosiah 15:24).
+Although Abinadi does not expound upon this group, Peter and modern revelation qualify their salvation upon the condition of their accepting the gospel in the spirit world (see 1 Peter 3:18; 4:5-6; D&C 137:7-9).
+Abinadi also announces that little children shall have eternal life (see Mosiah 15:25; see also D&C 137:10).

 Abinadi closes his commentary on Isaiah 52:7 with a warning to those who rebel against Christ and die in their sins, those who have known the commandments and would not keep them.
-These ought to tremble and fear, for salvation does not come to such, and justice will claim them instead of mercy (Mosiah 15:26-27).
+These ought to tremble and fear, for salvation does not come to such, and justice will claim them instead of mercy (see Mosiah 15:26-27).